Category Archives: Martin Scorsese Films

 Grade: A

-Raging Bull (1980) might be director Martin Scorsese’s most personal film and certainly his most character-driven.
+Raging Bull (1980) might be director Martin Scorsese’s most personal film and his most character-driven.
 His other films contain great characters, rich with life, but with the focus firmly planted on controversial real-life boxer Jake LaMotta (Robert De Niro) there is much to explore.

 His descent into madness is hard to watch but also impossible to look away from.